Madis0/OneBar/README.md

 ### Bars and values

 * **1** represents any number.
 * All emoji are white and look a bit different in-game.
-Text is shown when emoji is disabled.
+Text is shown when emoji are disabled (recommended for unicode or custom fonts).
-* Estimates are a best guess based on what the client knows at the time, can change by server-side changes or natural occurences.
+* Estimates are a best guess based on what the client knows at the time, can change by server-side changes or natural occurences, displayed _in italic_.
 Can be disabled in options.

 #### Positive (left-to-right)